 Head to the Badlands Loop Road in South Dakota and meander through wildlife- and fossil-filled prairie.

-The famous Going-to-the-Sun Road in Montana is a must drive.
-It’s an 80km stretch of glorious vistas in Glacier National Park.
+The famous Going-to-the-Sun Road in Montana is a must-drive.
+It’s a 80 km stretch of glorious vistas in Glacier National Park.

-Europe holds some of the best road structures on the planet and the west of the continent is particularly well geared for independent campervanning.
-Zig and zag with ease across different national borders and marvel in dramatic landscapes and a different cultural experiences.
+Europe holds some of the best road structures on the planet, and the west of the continent is particularly well geared for independent campervanning.
+Zig and zag with ease across different national borders and marvel at dramatic landscapes and different cultural experiences.

 Tree-lined roads suddenly transform into Arctic tundra, a silent wilderness and peaceful heaven, the Helsinki to Arctic Circle route is a must.

-Avoid in peak season but the romantic road drive in Germany is a favourite amongst motorhome lovers.
-If romance is on your mind then treat your significant other to a drive through medieval towns and fairytale castles.
+Avoid in peak season but the romantic road drive in Germany is a favorite amongst motor home lovers.
+If romance is on your mind, treat your significant other to drive-through medieval towns and fairy tale castles.